frankiezeager/jekyll-now/_posts/2018-05-23-moving-to-aws-beanstalk.md

 If you want to change your instance type, you can also change it in this config file.

 ## Create and Environment and Deploy Your App
-Commit all your changes, and then create and deploy your applicatoin.
+Commit all your changes, and then create and deploy your application.
 {% highlight bash %}
 $ eb create app_name --interactive
 {% endhighlight %}

 ## You're all set to deploy!

-Run a simple `eb deploy` to archive your app version and deploy your application.
+Run a simple `eb deploy` to save your app version and deploy your application.

 If you have any issues, you can always check out the AWS documentation [here](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create-deploy-python-flask.html).